 As parents do not have a say in these appointments, they need to consult an attorney experienced in child custody to make sure that they fully understand the role of attorneys ad litem and amicus attorneys in family law cases.
 Having adequate representation will also ensure that they can take action to protect the child’s best interests.

-How Attorney Ad Litem Protects the Childs’s Voice and Interests in Court
+How Attorney Ad Litem Protects the Child’s Voice and Interests in Court

 Attorney Ad Litem is appointed by the court.
 They protect the child’s voice and interests in legal cases.
 This attorney advocates for the child’s best interests and protects their rights.
 In Texas, they are a neutral attorney appointed by the court.

 They have many duties, including participating in mediation and reviewing case files.
 They may also issue subpoenas and review school and medical records.
-As confidentiality is key when minors are involved, the Attorney Ad Litem must follow ethical guidelines to preserve the child’s privacy.
+Confidentiality is crucial when minors are involved, so the Attorney Ad Litem must adhere to ethical guidelines to protect the child’s privacy.

 Similarities and Differences between Amicus Attorneys and Attorneys Ad Litem